 Venice is always on the tips of the tongues of those seeking a romantic getaway.

-But the city has so much more to offer with a rich history, amazing galleries and festivals and great sight seeing.
+The city has so much more to offer with a rich history, amazing galleries and festivals and great sight seeing.

-With that in mind, here’s a 3 day itinerary to help every kind of traveler get the most of their next visit to The Floating City.
+With that in mind, here’s a 3 day Venice itinerary to help every kind of traveler get the most of their next visit to The Floating City.

-Before Your Visit to Venice
+Before Your Visit to Venice in 3 Days

 Before you even leave there are a few tips to keep in mind.